PFasano99/EnviromentalSimulation/README.md

 - Picking up items
 - Dropping items
 - Basic fire and reload
-- Recoil bullets spread
+- Autofire bullets spread
 - Pickup gadjets that attach to the weapons
-- Toggle on/off gasjets
+- Toggle on/off gadjets
 - Toggle Auto/SemiAuto fire mode
 - Granades throwing
 - Smoke granades
-- Added friend and foe targets
+- Friend and foe targets for shooting range
-- Added shooting range to try weapons
+- Shooting range to try weapons
-- Added barricades building system
+- Barricades building system
-- Added barricades destructibility
+- Barricades destructibility
-- Added dynamically placeable planks
+- Dynamically placeable planks barricades

 *This list will be updated as soon as new features are committed.*